LautaroChioli/LautaroChioli/README.md

 ### Hi there 👋

-## I'm Lautaro Chioli, a student and future Computer Scientist from Argentina.

-- :books: I'm studying in University of Buenos Aires
+## :books: I'm Lautaro Chioli, a student of Computer Science in the University of Buenos Aires

 <br>